Mat2801/project2-tic-tac-toe/testing.md

 ---

 ## Current Bugs
 - CSS is showing errors as seen on the validation screenshots.
+This is a known bug with the CSS validator, i have provided     screenshots of the research i have done about these errors and warnings.
-- Gitpod.yml file has 2 errors.
+- Gitpod.yml file has 2 errors, these errors are known by Coding Institute.

 #### Bugs that have been fixed